Maria Eutokia Toaputeitou: Biography

+Regency

 In 1857, Maputeoa died and Joseph Gregorio became king at the age of ten.
 Because of his minority, Queen Maria Eutokia assumed the regency for the young monarch.
 Considered a sickly child, Joseph Gregorio died on 21 November 1868 without leaving issue.
 Because the throne of Mangareva could only pass to a male heir, another regency was installed with Maria Eutokia at the head pending the birth of a male heir from one of Maputeoa and Maria Eutokia's two surviving daughters.
 At the time, other factions in the kingdom were in support of ending the monarchy and either becoming a Republic or a theocracy under the guidance of Father Honoré Laval and the French mission.
 Queen Maria Eutokia relied on the advice and counsel of Father Laval just as over a decade earlier, Queen Pōmare IV of Tahiti looked to British consul and missionary George Pritchard.

+Later life

 After serving as Queen Regent for another year, Maria Eutokia retired and entered the Rouru Convent on Mount Duff becoming a novice in her later life.
 Akakio Tematereikura, a cousin of Maputeoa's and son of his uncle Matua, succeeded as regent.
 However, because Akakio predeceased Maria Eutokia by three days, she was responsible for choosing the next regent for Mangareva.
 She considered choosing Father Laval as the new regent and turu (guardian) of her two surviving daughter Agnès and Philomèle but Laval refused the offer.
 Instead, Aarona, a paternal uncle of her children, was chosen to succeed as regent and another chief Bernardo Putairi became the guardian and tutor of the two girls.
 Maria Eutokia died shortly afterward on 27 August 1869.
-Her eldest daughter Agnès died on November 1873 and Philomèle, considered an idiot, blind and a hunchback, died before 1881.
+Her eldest daughter Agnès died in November 1873 and Philomèle, considered an idiot, blind and a hunchback, died before 1881.

 After the demise of most of the royal family (togoʻiti), the Gambier Islands steadily fell under colonial influence, becoming a French protectorate in 1871 and fully annexed to the territory of French Oceania in 1881, today part of the overseas country of French Polynesia.